DatabayAG/his_in_one_proxy/UPDATE.md

 This will create three new tables, please ensure to configure your participants in the table "participants" in your database.

 ## ECS light implementation

+To ensure ILIAS can connect the REST API and is authenticated, there must exist an participant in the table participant, which name matches an entry in the ".htpasswd" file.

 To use the local ecs implementation you have to create a ".htpasswd" file and configure your nginx accordingly, you find an example bellow:

 Example config for nginx: